anissacherar/MALARIS/README.md

 # MALARIS

 ## Info
-This is the code for our PLOS ONE paper : An automated system for Plasmodium falciparum detection and parasitemia estimation: evaluation on thin blood smear images
+This is the code and data for our PLOS ONE paper : An automated system for Plasmodium falciparum detection and parasitemia estimation: evaluation on thin blood smear images
 The script uses OpenCV for image processing and a pre-trained TensorFlow model for classification. by [Aniss Acherar, Ph.D](http://aniss.acherar.free.fr/) et al.